 If you’re like me, trying to create user interfaces in general is a challenge.
 So when it comes to working in tools that you’re less familiar with, that challenge basically grows to a level where it’s a roadblock.
 For me, trying to create user interfaces in Unity3D is basically the perfect example of hitting this roadblock!
-That’s not to say the UI tools that are available in Unity3D are bad, but my skill level is essentially reset to zero when working with these tools.
-Fortunately I came across this little gem called Noesis GUI that enables WPF inside of Unity3D!
+That’s not to say the Unity UI framework tools that are available in Unity3D are bad, but my skill level is essentially reset to zero when working with these tools.
+Fortunately, I came across this little gem called Noesis GUI that enables WPF inside of Unity3D!

 I plan to do a few updates on this either via YouTube or short blog posts, but NoesisGUI has essentially unlocked my ability to create user interfaces inside of Unity3D.
 You can find my intro video here, or watch it directly below: